Hari-P-22121/braVL-analysis/README.md

 Classifying object labels by fusing **brain signals (EEG)**, **visual features**, and **textual descriptions** using the [BraVL dataset](https://github.com/ChangdeDu/BraVL).

-NOTE: Dataset is not provided here for seen/unseen data
+NOTE: This repository does not provided the dataset, including the seen/unseen data.
+Please visit the original repo for the data.

 Visit Collab to view the code and it's output on Google Collab